 When projects do not go forward or do not meet their goals, the grant awards may be canceled, reduced, or recaptured.
-Grant awards totaling \$127 million (or 15 percent of the total paid or committed between FY10 and FY18) were canceled, reduced, or recaptured because the projects did not go forward or meet their goals (Figure 10).
+Of the total amount of grant awards paid or committed between FY10 and FY18, \$127 million (15 percent) was canceled, reduced, or recaptured because projects did not go forward or did not meet their goals (Figure 10).
 Half of the \$127 million was never paid because projects did not go forward and were canceled.
 Another 26 percent was not paid to projects that did not meet their goals, and the award amount was reduced.